-This Strategic Plan 2016-2020 has been developed to facilitate the further development and establishment of the organization, to improve its performance, and to allow GDC to become an influential catalyst for change.
+Published in April 2015, GDC’s Strategic Plan 2016-2020 was developed to facilitate the further organizational development and establishment, to improve its performance, and to assist GDC in becoming an influential catalyst for change.

 Global Doctors for Choice Strategic Plan 2016-2020

 Global Doctors for Choice (GDC) was established in 2007 as an international network of physicians who advocate for access to safe, comprehensive, evidence-based reproductive health care, contributing the voice of medicine and science to civil society advocacy efforts.
 Since its inception, GDC has garnered enthusiastic support from the medical community and colleague organizations around the world.